smharis07/I-Can-Study-Pro/README.md

 this backup file is the only way to get your data back.
 3. Know Your Restore Options: Understand the difference between **Restore (Replace)** and **Restore (Merge).
 Accidentally using "Replace" when you meant to "Merge" can cause you to lose recent work.
-4. On mobile phones adjust the zoom to 50% for readibility, after you can install the app.
-5. Be Honest with the Cookies: The "Weak Topics" and "Focus Session" features are only as good as your self-assessment.
+4. Be Honest with the Cookies: The "Weak Topics" and "Focus Session" features are only as good as your self-assessment.
 Be honest about your confidence levels to get the most accurate guidance.
 ---